AqibMemon1/portfolio/content/_index.md

           date_end: ''
           description: |2-
               Responsibilities include:
-              * Developing assemblies, mechanisms and parts for 5th generation scaled-fighter aircraft demonstrator UAV
-              * Prototyping of enclosures, parts and mechanisms using FDM 3-D printing
-              * Designing, testing and manufacturing of testing rigs and mockups
+            *Successfully developed assemblies, parts, and mechanisms for 5th gen fighter aircraft demonstrator *Successfully designed mockup models and testing rigs for the demonstrator *Used FDM 3D printing for prototyping of parts, assemblies, and mechanisms

         - title: Assistant Manager Mechanical
           company: Facility of Advanced Research and Integrated Systems